jcvdav/intro2Rmd/README.md

 - [`knitr`](https://cran.r-project.org/web/packages/knitr/index.html): A General-Purpose Package for Dynamic Report Generation in R
 - [`kableExtra`](https://cran.r-project.org/web/packages/kableExtra/index.html): Construct Complex Table with 'kable' and Pipe Syntax

-To install them, **one by one**, copy-paste the following ines of code into your console and hit "Enter".
-You want to wait for a package to finish installing before you install the next one just to make sure there are no problems, This will also make it easier to troubleshoot anything ona a package-by-package basis.
+To install them, **one by one**, copy-paste the following lines of code into your console and hit "Enter".
+You want to wait for a package to finish installing before you install the next one just to make sure there are no problems, This will also make it easier to troubleshoot anything on a a package-by-package basis.
 This might take a couple of minutes, but be patient.

 ```
 install.packages("rmarkdown")